shynuu/slice-aware-ntn/README.md

 ### Add the scenario to the testbed

-Add the scenario to the supported testbed scenario in [testbed](code/source/testbed/testbed.py#L27) as follows:
+Add the scenario to the testbed scenario in [testbed](code/source/testbed/testbed.py#L27) as follows:

 ```python
 class Selector(object):